 A global paradox; the wasted food is enough to feed three times the entire malnourished population of the world.

 Defined as “discarding or alternative (non-food) use of food that is safe and nutritious for human consumption along the entire food supply chain” by the FAO, food waste quantifies to 1.6 billion tons a year.

 A significant cause of social setback, economic loss, and environmental deterioration, food waste translates into a waste of many ancillary elements, including labour.

 A meal that doesn’t fit the mood – impromptu pizza run?

 A meal that doesn’t appeal to the palate – log in to a food delivery app?
 A meal cooked in excess – refrigerator overload?

 Food waste seeps into our lives inconspicuously.
 The plate of food that hits the bin embodies facets beyond the edible.

 From farm to fork to landfill, food waste significantly contributes to global warming.
-The energy utilised in production, transportation, and storage of food being a major part of the issue.
+The energy utilised in the production, transportation, and storage of food is a major part of the issue.

 The whole concept of food waste reduction will be hard to achieve.
 Banning food waste to landfills would be an even more contentious move.